openscholcomms/cookiecutter-openjournal/README.md

-# Open Journal Template: Frictionless journal setup
+# Open Journal Template: Frictionless Journal Setup

 _Budget or technical expertise should not limit the spread of knowledge_